alexholehouse/Geeneus/github_pages.md

     Currently untested, so best to ignore for the time being...

 ## Complex return types
 Domains, variants, isoforms and other_accessions queries return complex structures (i.e. not a string or an integer).
-To understand what is being returned we brielfly summarize them here.
+To understand what is being returned we briefly summarize them here.
 We also have a quick discussion on version numbers, UniProt shortcutting, and on `error` and `exists` statuses.

 #### Domains
 A domain query returns a list of domain dictionaries, where each dictionary has the following key value pairs;